kyclark/gitbook-metagenomics/file_handling.md

 {name => Gene, rank => "Staff, serial_number => Sargeant"}
 ```

 Zips can work with lists of different values.
-Here is how I can pair the list <a b c> with a lazy, infinite list of integers:
+Here is how I can pair the list ("a", "b", "c") with a lazy, infinite list of integers:

 ```
 > <a b c> Z 1..*